 Greeters provide two hostesses at each General Membership meeting to greet members as they arrive.

 Members assist in setting up the club for the monthly General Meetings/Tea.
+They also arrange for two catered luncheons each year.

 Paint the Porch Pink